Cambridge High School, New Zealand

 Cambridge High School is a state secondary school in the Waikato town of Cambridge.
 Cambridge High School is a co-educational state secondary school, students from the town and surrounding rural areas attend the school.
 The school is a large part of the Cambridge community, participating in a wide network of formal and informal relationships with other agencies and groups.

+History

+The Education Board granted both Hamilton and Cambridge to form high schools at the same time in 1883.
+The Cambridge District High School opened on 2 July 1883.
+In the beginning, primary and high school education happened in the same room, as an initial 23 pupils did not justify having separate rooms or buildings.